Standard C++ Modules

 Hello World!

-In this example, we make and use a simple module Hello which contains only a primary module interface unit Hello.cppm.
+In this example, we make and use a simple module Hello which contains only a primary module interface unit named Hello.cppm.

 // M.cppm